Propositional Logic

 GATE Focus Points

-Section titled “GATE Focus Points”- Implication truth table - Know when $p \to q$ is false
+Section titled “GATE Focus Points”- Implication truth table - Know when is false

 - De Morgan’s laws - Distribute negation